hhvm/user-documentation/guides/hack/21-XHP/04-setup.md

   most mutations after an element is rendered) and deprecates some features (e.g. attribute "clobbering" in `XHPHTMLHelpers`).
 - **XHP-Lib v3:** to be used in older HHVM versions or when XHP namespace support is disabled.
-Declares everything in the global namespace, with the exception of `Facebook\XHP\ChildValidation`.
+Declares everything in the root namespace, with the exception of `Facebook\XHP\ChildValidation`.

 All the following guides are written with the assumption that XHP namespace